Atlin

 Difficulty: Moderate

 If you're in or around Atlin, be sure to do this hike - it offers some great views of Atlin Lake & Atlin Mountain as well as Teresa Island, the 2nd tallest lake-island on the planet.
-Monarch is not the highest mountain in the Atlin area, but it is a great short day trip that gets you up to the sub-alpine to view the other majestic peaks.
+Monarch is not the highest mountain in the Atlin area, but it is a great short day trip that gets you up to the alpine to view the other majestic peaks.

 Distance: 5 km